 Q. With Jewish communities in a state of flux, isn’t it time for Judaism to become a missionising religion?

 Not that the people who ask about Judaism necessarily have conversion in mind, though some do.
-It is simply that there is a fascination, a mystique about Judaism; and if a person is Christian, he recognizes that he cannot understand Christianity without acknowledging Jesus’s Jewish milieu.
+It is simply that there is a fascination, a mystique about Judaism; and if a person is Christian, he recognises that he cannot understand Christianity without acknowledging Jesus’s Jewish milieu.

 Most Jews are happy to have an opportunity of presenting a positive picture of Jews and Judaism – a welcome contrast to all the centuries of the teaching of contempt.